Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/ActionAssets.md

 The [`PlayerInput`](Components.md#playerinput-component) component provides a convenient way to handle input for one or multiple players.
 It requires you to set up all your Actions in an Input Action Asset, which you can then assign to the [`PlayerInput`](Components.md#playerinput-component) component. [`PlayerInput`](Components.md#playerinput-component) can then automatically handle activating Action Maps and selecting Control Schemes for you.
 To learn more, see the documentation on [GameObject Components for Input](Components.md).

 ![PlayerInput](Images/PlayerInput.png)

+### Modifying Input Action Assets at runtime
+There are several ways to modify an Input Action Asset at runtime.
+Any modifications that you make during Play mode to an Input Action Asset do not persist in the Input Action Asset after you exit Play mode.
+This means you can test your application in a realistic manner in the Editor without having to worry about inadvertently modifying the asset.
+For examples on how to modify an Input Action Asset, see the documentation on [Creating Actions in code](Actions.md#creating-actions-in-code) and [Changing Bindings](ActionBindings.md#changing-bindings).